CHPGenetics/COMPOSITE/README.md

 ```
 The `multiplet_classification` variable contains the predicted multiplet label for each droplet, with "1" representing multiplet and "0" representing singlet.

 The `multiplet_probability` variable contains the predicted probability for each droplet to be multiplet, leveraging the information across all the provided modalities.
+It quantifies the uncertainty of multiplet prediction results.

 To save the mutiplet classification result: